cyrildiagne/fstq/README.md

     <p>

     - If you're using Colab, upload the credentials json
-    - Set the `GOOGLE_APPLICATION_CREDENTIALS` env in the notebook:
+    - Setup the credentials env in the notebook:

       ```sh
-      export GOOGLE_APPLICATION_CREDENTIALS='/path/to/credentials.json'
+      %env GOOGLE_APPLICATION_CREDENTIALS='/path/to/credentials.json'
       ```

     - Simply run the cell that contains the `@fstq.process` decorated function